Airbus in talks with French state over possible aid: CEO

 “We are holding very frequent discussions.
 The state is very willing to listen, and is very understanding of our position,” he added.

-French Finance Minister Bruno Le Maire had said earlier this week the French state was ready to provide “massive” support to Airbus, if the circumstances arose.
+French Finance Minister Bruno Le Maire had said earlier this week that the French state was ready to provide “massive” support to Airbus, if the circumstances arose.

+Airbus had said this week, as it posted a slump in first quarter profit, that it did not immediately see a need for further government support.

+Airbus had suspended its outlook and dividend, and negotiated new credit lines last month.

 Reporting by Sudip Kar-Gupta; editing by David Evans